Cyberbyte-Software/CyberWorks/README.md

 4.
 If you ever need any help please open a ticket at our new support center or on GitHub (coming soon...)

+## Updating
+You should just be able to replace the existing files, no settings should be overwritten.

 Your server will need a few basic Apache Modules enabled such as `rewrite mcrypt` and `mysql` and we reccomend is run on Linux.
 IIS is not supported.